Hipomenes/hipomenes.github.io/_posts/2018-10-08-masters-of-outlines.md

 with the automated indented-list function in my word processor, the deepest I was able to reach without breathing was a dizzying ninth level.
-After the seventh level, the standard Harvard Outline notation starts to repeat, as in the further reaches of Pi.[^5] These are all outlines.
+After the seventh level, the standard Harvard Outline notation starts to repeat, as in the further reaches of Pi.[^5]

+These are all
+outlines.
 Even absurdly cumbersome outlines.
-But there's outlines and there's Tibetan outlines, sa-bcad (ས་བཅད).
-Consider, for instance Tsong-Khapa's *Illumination of the Thought*, his commentary on Chandrakirti’s *Madhyamakavatara*.
+But there are outlines and there are  Tibetan outlines, sa-bcad (ས་བཅད).

+Consider, for instance
+Tsong-Khapa's *Illumination of the Thought*, his commentary on Chandrakirti’s *Madhyamakavatara*.
 The structure of this commentary would drive Edward Tufte mad: it spans into a gloriously detailed 20-level outline.
 See Christian Steinert's [recent visualization](http://resources.christian-steinert.de/site/Buddhism/Reference%20Material/Visual%20Outline%20of%20Tsongkhapa%27s%20commentary%20on%20the%20Madhyamakavatara/illumination-outline-1.png) of this outline to get a sense of it's maddening complexity.